ETH-NEXUS/scAmpi_single_cell_RNA/README.md

 #### Running scAmpi_clinical independently

 It is possible to run the scAmpi_clinical part independently of scAmpi_basic, following some restrictions to the file names and formatting.
 For this use case please use the master snake file `snake_scAmpi_clinical-only_master.snake`.
 Generally, as input scAmpi_clinical expects the results of a DE analysis on a cell cluster level, with four mandatory columns.
+The input files should be provided in the input directory specified in the config file ("input_fastqs").
 If the column header names differ from the example below this can be specified in the relevant blocks of the config file.
 ```
 gene_names  diff    padj      test_statistic
 ATP1A1      1.679   3.05e-15  14.506